gitandy/DragonLog/doc/EN_60_CASSIOPEIACONSOLE.md

 Working with CassiopeiaConsole (HamCC)
 ======================================

-If you want to use CassiopeiaConsole to add QSOs more quickly, bring up the console with `Ctrl + K` and start typing in the input field right hand of `QSO>`.
+If you want to use CassiopeiaConsole to add QSOs more quickly, bring up the console with `Ctrl+K` and start typing in the input field right hand of `QSO>`.
 The input field will automatically get the focus.
-If the input field lost focus (e.g. you clicked on something else) just press `Ctrl + K` again.
+If the input field lost focus (e.g. you clicked on something else) just press `Ctrl+K` again.

 The single words you type must conform to a special format (s. below) to be evaluated as valid QSO information.